formdatacom/formdata-docs/docs/spam-filter/honeypot.md

 When a bot fills out the honeypot field, it triggers the spam filter.

 :::tip
-This technique doesn't inconvenience your real users, as they are unaware of the hidden field.
+This technique doesn't cause any inconvenience for your real users, as they are unaware of the hidden field.
 :::

 To enable this option: